 - Remove yourself from the middle of any crowd or group you find yourself in.
 Don’t get surrounded, and if you are, don’t stay that way.
 As soon as possible, make your way to a wall or other solid structure which will give you some breathing room in terms of being totally surrounded by the masses.

 - Have a way to defend yourself (ie., pepper spray) if things go bad.
 There are a number of options and considerations here.
-With that in mind, local laws should be followed, which means you need to educate yourself on what you can and can’t do.
-Be mindful of the effects (target, backstop, and beyond) of using the defensive tool of your choice.
+With that in mind, take local laws into consideration, meaning you need to educate yourself on what you can and can’t do.
+Be mindful of the effects (think target, backstop, and beyond) of using the defensive tool of your choice.

 - Once you starting moving, keep moving until you are completely out of the area being affected by the protests.